Subscribe to our Insights Newsletter

 Warren Buffet accumulated most of his wealth after his fiftieth birthday. © Keystone/EPA/Larry W. Smith

-As any beginner investor is told at their first financial adviser meeting: “It’s not timing the market, it’s time in the market.”
+As any beginner investor is told at their first financial adviser meeting: "It's not timing the market, it's time in the market."
 Housel uses the case of Warren Buffett to demonstrate the rewards that come with patience and compounding value.
-As he points out, Buffett, now 90, is worth 84.5 billion US dollars, 84.2 billion US dollars of which he accumulated after his fiftieth birthday.
+As he points out, Buffett, now 90, is worth USD 84.5 billion, USD 84.2 billion of which he accumulated after his fiftieth birthday.

 Manage your finances with the nights in mind